ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-The terms MLS client, MLS group, and KeyPackage have the same meanings as in the MLS protocol [@!RFC9420].
-Other relevant terminology can be found in [@?I-D.ietf-mimi-arch].

 # Introduction

 RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH.
 The source for